HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 replicated when evidence of the actual detail has been documented by photographs,

-drawings, • remaining physical evidence.
-If no evidence exists, elements • •` t
+drawings, or remaining physical evidence.
+If no evidence exists, elements typical of the

 architectural style may be used.
-Historic photographs can provide information on t
+Historic photographs can provide information on the

 Page 10